DOJ appeals voter purge ruling as case heads to federal court

 It also takes issue with the 2017-18 ERIC list’s failure in 7.8% of cases to properly identify voters who have moved.

-The lawsuit calls for the court to require the commission to mail out new notice letters to voters who may have moved making clear the intent to purge them from the rolls, the reason for the purge, and steps they can take to avoid that outcome.
-It also requests that any voter purge occur after the April 7 presidential primary election.
+The lawsuit asks the court to require the commission to mail out new notice letters to voters who may have moved, making clear the intent to purge them from the rolls, the reason for the purge, and steps they can take to avoid it.
+It also requests that any voter purge occur after the April 7 presidential primary.